Take in Melbourne's attractions riding the east route sitting in the free City Circle Tram, Melbourne's heritage listed burgundy tram.

-Now redeveloped and now used as a film and concert venue.
+It has been redeveloped and now is used as a film and concert venue.
 The theatre is listed on the Victorian Heritage Register.

 It is also a venue for the annual Melbourne International Film Festival.

-For information on what is showing go to.....
+For information on what is showing, visit .....
 Forum Theater

-This park is Melbourne's most newest and home to some great artworks, intriguing plantings and wonderful modern garden designs.
+This park is Melbourne's most newest, and is home to some great artworks, intriguing plantings and wonderful modern garden designs.

-Home to the fascinating Federation Bells and The Angel Sculpture, a place well worth visiting.
+Home to the fascinating Federation Bells and The Angel Sculpture.
+This is a place well worth visiting.

-So here we are back at Flinders Street Station having completed the City Circle Tram East Loop and there are of course so many more attractions within the City of Melbourne that we have not even addressed.
+Here you are back at Flinders Street Station, having completed the City Circle Tram East Loop and there are of course so many more attractions within the City of Melbourne that you have not seen as yet!

 The City Circle Tram offers a fantastic opportunity to enjoy a great family getaway, a bargain weekend break and a very unique day trip idea.

-Whether it be a City Circle Tram East Loop , the City Circle Tram West Loop or a combination of both I believe that the Free City Circle Tram is a fantastic way of enjoying the amazing City of Melbourne.
+Whether it be a City Circle Tram East Loop , the City Circle Tram West Loop or a combination of both, the Free City Circle Tram is a fantastic way of enjoying this amazing City.